Flooding from Chantal's remnants forces dozens to flee homes in North Carolina

 There were also water rescues at shopping centers, where water flooded businesses and parking lots, officials said.
 There were no reports of injuries as of Monday morning.
 Officials warned residents to take care as they ventured out Monday morning since crews were still assessing damage.

-In Orange County, the possibility of the failure of the Lake Michael Dam prompted officials to issue a voluntary evacuation for areas downstream overnight.
+“It’s unfortunate, but that’s life,” Jiang said, wiping sweat from his brow on Monday morning.

+In Chatham County, authorities were searching Monday for two canoers who went missing during the storm, according to a county sheriff’s office news release.
+They were last seen launching their canoe on Jordan Lake late Sunday afternoon and their canoe was recovered Sunday night, authorities said.

-In Chatham County, Sheriff Mike Roberson warned residents in a social media post that water may have subsided in some areas, but it was still dangerous to travel.
-Officials were searching for some missing people Monday morning, he said.
+Chatham County Sheriff Mike Roberson warned residents in a social media post that water may have subsided in some areas, but it was still dangerous to travel.

-All lanes of Interstate 85/Interstate 40 were closed both directions Monday near Durham and were expected to reopen in 24 to 48 hours, according to the North Carolina Department of Transportation.
+By Monday morning more than 100 roads were impacted by the storm, including 19 major roads, the North Carolina Department of Transportation said.
+All lanes of Interstate 85/Interstate 40 were closed both directions near Durham and were expected to reopen in 24 to 48 hours, officials said.

 The Haw River crested early Monday at 32.5 feet (9.91 meters), the second highest river stage ever recorded at the Town of Haw River.
 That level was only eclipsed by Hurricane Fran in 1996 when the stage reached 32.83 feet (10.01 meters), according to a post from the National Weather Service’s Raleigh office.